sav-che/TL-2/Authors/Czurda-Denk, Viktor {std. Czurda}.md

-> [!cite] BHL link: this entry starts at [page 531](https://www.biodiversitylibrary.org/item/103860#page/541/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 531](https://www.biodiversitylibrary.org/page/33266208) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Czurda-Denk, Viktor (1897-1945), German-Czech born in Klobouk near Brno \[Brünn\], educated at the Gymnasium in Brünn, on active service in world-war I 1915-1918, at the Deutschen Technischen Hochschule in Brünn, 1918-1919, at the Deutschen Universität in Praha with as teachers F. Czapek and A. Pascher, Dr. phil.
 1922, assistant at the Institute for physiological botany 1922-1928, habil.
-1928, e.o. professor 1934, in charge of the physiological botany at the German University Praha, professor 1 Oct 1940. (*Czurda*).
+1928, e.o. professor 1934, in charge of the physiological botany at the German University Praha, professor 1 Oct 1940.
+**Abbreviated name**: *Czurda*

 #### Herbarium and types